Modeling the Lane-Change Reactions to Merging Vehicles for Highway On-Ramp Simulations: Data Collection and Processing

 \subsection{exiD Dataset}

 The exiD dataset \cite{exiDdataset} consists of naturalistic road user trajectories focusing on exits and entries of highways in Germany.
 This dataset contains data from seven different locations and provides accurate positional information along with map lanelet information that can be used to parse the road geometry.
-A snapshot of one event of the data is provided in Fig. \ref{fig:exiddataexample}.